TheNayak/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods (Week 1).md

 ### Data

-Firstmost, a list of neighborhoods in Bengaluru will be neede.
+Firstmost, a list of neighborhoods in Bengaluru will be needed.
 This list will be obtained from [here](https://www.mapsofindia.com/pincode/india/karnataka/bangalore/), a table containing neiborhood names with respect to its postal code.
 This table will have to be read into a dataframe.

+Next we will need the latitude and longitude for each neighborhood. for this we will use the geocoding webservice geopy (The documentation can be found [here](https://geopy.readthedocs.io/en/stable/))